Trexler Nature Preserve: Flora and fauna

 Much of the preserve consists of rolling expanses of grassland, is characterized by landscape that is unnatural to eastern Pennsylvania and is dominated by non-native plant species.
 This is a consequence of the early history of the preserve as poorly managed reservation for large ruminant animals and as an experimental apple orchard.
 This landscape is not native to the humid temperate climate of eastern Pennsylvania.
 Such grassland in eastern Pennsylvania are typically only found in dairy and beef farming operations.
 These animal's feeding habits control the emergence of invasive plants preventing reclamation of the land by forests.

 Natural grasslands are typically limited to semi-arid areas of the world which have long periods of low humidity, intermittent rainfall, and large herds of wild ruminants.
-Such semi-arid, intermittent humidity climate is characteristic of the American Great Plains, home of the American bison which Trexler sought to protect by establishing the preserve.
+Such semi-arid, intermittent humidity climate is characteristic of the Great Plains, home of the American bison which Trexler sought to protect by establishing the preserve.
 To establish grassland in his reservation, Trexler ordered marginal rocky lands plowed and the planting of grasses.
 In consequence large swaths of land were converted to grassland.
 The passive management of animals upon this new grassland was poor.
 Far too many animals were allowed to graze.
 By one count, in 1935, over 250 deer, elk, and bison occupied each square mile of the preserve.
 Modern game management aims for no more than twenty such animals per square mile.

 The result of this overgrazing on the native plant ecology and grassland was catastrophic.
-Animals selectively graze on plant species they co-evolved to consume.
-If an invasive, non-native plant species is introduced into an environment where there is no competition from animals, it will grow unchecked.
-This happened on a dramatic scale within the overgrazed preserve boundaries.
 With no natural competition, autumn-olive, stilt grass, garlic mustard, ailanthus, Japanese barberry, and oriental bittersweet grew without control.